Being Stuck is an achievement.

 You’ve resolved to avoid the three traps, and you’re staring head on at the uncomfortable fact of being Stuck.
 Two questions, rarely examined rigorously, are essential to answer well to understand the boundaries within which you’re Stuck:

-- What are the consequences of remaining Stuck as time passes?
+- (A) What are the consequences of remaining Stuck as time passes?

 Among the most important resources you have when you’re Stuck is time.
 If you have a truly solid plan, which can be executed in a defined time frame with a high probability of success, then by definition you aren’t Stuck.
 If you’re Stuck, you need time to find a better way, and can’t know how much time this will take.
 Knowing what’s likely to happen as time elapses enables you to set clear boundaries, maintaining equanimity when time is still relatively abundant and deliberately taking extreme measures if and when the clock begins to run out.